davechurchill/COMP4300_Project/Project Specification/README.md

     - [ ] Example 3: Fancy NPC AI that goes above and beyond
     - [ ] Example 4: Particle System as described in class
     - [ ] Example 5: Dialog system lets you talk to NPCs like old RPG game
+    - [ ] Example 6: Experience / leveling up system which gives stats or abilities

 ## Level Editor
 - Your game must contain a level editor similar to the one found in the MegaManMaker / Super Mario Maker game